-Recently, the Supreme Court gave the Lokpal search committee time till February-end for shortlisting a panel of names of chairperson and members of the Lokpal.
-The court has for the past several months been constantly urging the government to complete the Lokpal appointment.
-However, the legal technicalities and lack of political will led to the delay in the appointment of Lokpal.
+The Supreme Court has for the past several months been constantly urging the government to complete the Lokpal appointment.
+However, the legal technicalities and lack of political-will led to the delay in the appointment of Lokpal which has ramifications for the governance in the country.

 Why India needs Lokpal so badly?